 Brucella organisms adhere to mucous membranes, penetrate the epithelial layer, and are engulfed by mononuclear leukocytes, where they remain intracellular.
 The bacteria use virulence factors, such as VirB proteins from the type IV secretion system, to inhibit the bactericidal myeloperoxidase-peroxide-halide system by releasing 5-guanosine and adenine (Hollett, 2006; Chacon-Diaz et al., 2015; Pollak et al., 2015).
 These intracellular bacteria then travel to local lymph nodes, such as the retropharyngeal, inguinal, and superficial iliac nodes, as well as to the liver, spleen, and bone marrow through the reticuloendothelial system.
 After one to four weeks, the bacteria enter the bloodstream, leading to intermittent bacteremia.
 The primary organs affected are steroid-dependent reproductive tissues, including the gravid uterus and placenta in females, and the prostate, testicles, and epididymis in males (Hollett, 2006).
 Brennan et al., (2008) identified the non-gravid uterus as a reservoir for Brucella during an outbreak in a Saskatchewan kennel, noting the presence of lymphocytes, plasmacytes, and histiocytes due to a mixed inflammatory response in the reproductive tissues.
-In the aborted placenta, they observed chorionic villi with focal coagulative necrosis, necrotizing arteritis, and numerous bacteria within trophoblastic epithelial cells (Hollett, 2006; Brennan et al., 2008).
+In the aborted placenta, they observed chorionic villi with focal coagulative necrosis, necrotising arteritis, and numerous bacteria within trophoblastic epithelial cells (Hollett, 2006; Brennan et al., 2008).
 Bacteremia spreads the bacteria, along with antibody-antigen complexes formed in response to the infection, to other organs beyond the reproductive system, such as the intervertebral discs and the eyes (Carmichael and Greene, 2006; Hollett, 2006).

 Recently, Brucella organisms have been classified into smooth and rough forms based on the presence or absence of the O-polysaccharide in the bacterial cell wall.
 The loss of the O-polysaccharide occurs due to the spontaneous excision of the wbkA glycosyltransferase gene (Carmichael and Greene, 2006; Mancilla et al., 2012; Mancilla, 2016).
 The smooth forms (B. melitensis, B. abortus, and B. suis) and rough forms (B. canis and B. ovis) have traditionally been distinguished.
 Additionally, some B. canis strains, such as a less mucoid (M-) laboratory strain used for serological studies, are avirulent in dogs but can potentially infect humans, similar to the wild-type Brucella canis (Wallach et al., 2004).
 Endarterial circulation filters bloodborne organisms and immune complexes, resulting in a variety of disease foci and clinical manifestations, including discospondylitis (intervertebral disc infection), anterior uveitis (eye infection), glomerulonephritis (kidney infection), and meningoencephalitis (Kustriz, 2003).